-- Pontifical Catholic University, Rio do Janeiro, Brazil.(http://www.puc-rio.br)
+- Pontifical Catholic University, Rio de Janeiro, Brazil.(http://www.puc-rio.br)

-In addition, the Law School offers a study abroad summer program at the University of Giessen, Germany, where students may earn up to 4 credits.
+In addition, the Law School offers a study abroad summer program at the University of Giessen, Germany (http://law.marquette.edu/programs-degrees/international-comparative-law-germany) where students may earn up to 4 credits.
 For details contact Professor Steven Barkan, Room 6358 Law Library.

 Our students also may participate in law programs offered around the world by other American Bar Association-approved law schools.
 Students must be admitted by those programs and pay the tuition and fees charged by the programs.
 For information about many of the ABA-approved programs, go to the ABA's website, http://www.abanet.org/legaled/studyabroad/foreignstudyhome.html.

-Law students can earn credits toward the J.D. through independent study programs abroad.
+Law students can also earn credits toward the J.D. through independent study programs abroad.
 Students may create a program at one foreign law school or several.
 However, in all cases, the Law School must pre-approve the independent study plan; if the plan is not pre-approved, the student will not receive credit toward the UW J.D. degree on return.
-Information about the process for approving individual study abroad plans can be obtained from Dr. Sumudu Atapattu, Associate Director of the Global Legal Studies Center, Room 6218.
+Information about the process for approving individual study abroad plans can be obtained from Sumudu Atapattu, Director, Research Centers, Room 6218.

-All students considering studying abroad should arrange for the Law School Registrar (firstname.lastname@example.org) to audit their academic transcripts.
+All students considering studying abroad should arrange for the Law School Registrar (email@example.com) to audit their academic transcripts.
 During the “audit,” the Registrar gives the student an up-to-date report on total credits and subject area requirements that the student has satisfied.
 This information is essential to choosing appropriate credit loads and courses at the law school abroad.
 In some cases, courses taken abroad will be allowed to satisfy subject area requirements for the J.D. degree and/or Diploma Privilege.
-To demonstrate that courses taken abroad meet UW Law School subject area requirements, students are req uired to submit course descriptions for the proposed courses.
-The Registrar also will advise students how to complete re-entry forms when necessary before students can register for another semester at UW Law School following their study abroad experience.
+To demonstrate that courses taken abroad meet UW Law School subject area requirements, students are required to submit course descriptions for the proposed courses.
+Please contact Jane Ford Bennett (Room 5110A) with regard to completing re-entry forms when necessary before students can register for another semester at UW Law School following their study abroad experience.
 In all cases, students are responsible for arranging for official transcripts to be sent to the Law School Registrar by the foreign institution.

-For answers to your general questions about study abroad opportunities, students may contact Dr. Sumudu Atapattu, Associate Director of the Global Legal Studies Center, Room 6218.
-In most cases, students will need to discuss questions about financial aid with Rebecca Scheller, Interim Assistant Dean for Admissions and Financial Aid.
+For answers to your general questions about study abroad opportunities, students may contact Sumudu Atapattu, Director, Research Centers, Room 6218.
+In most cases, students will need to discuss questions about financial aid with Rebecca Scheller, Assistant Dean for Admissions and Financial Aid (Room 4314C).

-Finally, students who study abroad in their final term should be aware of the following: (1) It is your responsibility to ensure that the resulting transcript from the host institution is forwarded to the Law School Registrar.
+Finally, students who study abroad in their final semester should be aware of the following: (1) It is your responsibility to ensure that the resulting transcript from the host institution is forwarded to the Law School Registrar.
 The Law School will NOT certify that you have met the JD degree requirements without this transcript.
-(2) If the transcript is greatly delayed, your ability to take an upcoming bar exam may be impacted (most jurisdictions require that you have your JD degree before taking their bar exam).
-(3) The UW Law School will typically “back-date” the conferral of degree to the end of the term in question.
-However, if you have not yet submitted a Diploma Privilege application, the application deadline (thirty days following degree conferral) may have already passed.
+(2) If the transcript is greatly delayed, your ability to take an upcoming bar exam may be adversely affected (most jurisdictions require that you have your JD degree before taking their bar exam).
+(3) You should see the Law School Registrar to determine if the delay will affect your graduation date.
+If you have not yet submitted a Diploma Privilege application, the application deadline (thirty days following degree conferral) may have already passed.
 Early application with the Board of Bar Examiners avoids this problem.